 This Baked Oatmeal slices like a cake and eats like a rich bread pudding.
 The consistency is creamy and soft, while still being a bit chewy from the oats.
-But best of all it tastes JUST like Banana Bread.
+But best of all, it tastes like Banana Bread.
 This simple recipe is sure to get you up out of bed!

-- Milk--Any variety of milk or non-dairy milk works perfectly for this recipe.
+- Milk: Any variety of milk or non-dairy milk works perfectly for this recipe.

 - Bananas: This recipe calls for 1 cup of mashed banana which is about 2 large bananas.
 Remember the more ripe your bananas are the sweeter this oatmeal will be.

 - Butter/Coconut Oil: A tad bit of either melted coconut oil or melted butter is added to give this baked oatmeal richness.
-Use coconut oil to keep the recipe dairy-free.
-You can also use a creamy nut butter in place of the butter or coconut oil if desired.

 - Baking Powder: Baking powder is a bit of a surprise in oatmeal, but it helps the oatmeal to rise slightly and form a thick, custard-like consistency.